Sections of This Topic Include

 - Tap Into the Power of Mentoring

 - Forget Mentors: Employ a Personal Board of Directors

 You might take this online quiz to get an impression of how well you mentor now.

 Based on the evaluation questions, what might you need to improve in order to do even better on that evaluation?
-Consider the many guidelines in this topic.
+Consider the many guidelines on this topic.

 © Copyright Jack Shaw

 - the high-potential mentorship.
-Usually, when we think of mentoring, we think of this kind–where especially selected employees are offered the opportunity to develop a relationship with a senior leader.
+Usually, when we think of mentoring, we think of this kind–where specially selected employees are offered the opportunity to develop a relationship with a senior leader.

 The new-hire mentor, as a mid-level employee, has nothing to lose and everything to gain if he treats his own mentee to real training, and guides him or her in the same way as the higher-level mentor; and his mentee would be a fool not to accept it.

 Both fit Wikipedia’s general definition: “Mentoring is a process for the informal transmission of knowledge, social capital, and the psychosocial support perceived by the recipient as relevant to work, career, or professional development; mentoring entails informal communication, usually face-to-face and during a sustained period of time, between a person who is perceived to have greater relevant knowledge, wisdom, or experience (the mentor) and a person who is perceived to have less (the protégé).”